gavinfielder/gut/README.md

 This is a unit testing framework for C. It adds to your makefile a target `gut`, which will make a unit test runner containing all the unit tests you write into gut/unit\_tests.c

+If you are starting a _new_ project, consider [gframework](https://github.com/gavinfielder/gframework), which includes an option to install GüT.

 ## Installation
 In your root project folder:
 ```bash